Kuuuube/rawaccel_convert/README.md

     To output libinput values matching the format of `velocity` use `libinputdebug`.
 The output of `libinputdebug` cannot be used in libinput directly.

+    The `lookupvelocity` option outputs in the format of rawaccel's Look Up Table curve with the velocity setting.

-    The `lookup` option outputs in the format of rawaccel's Look Up Table curve with the velocity setting.
+    The `lookupsens` option outputs in the format of rawaccel's Look Up Table curve with the velocity setting.

 - `--pointcount` (Default: `64`): The number of points to include in the output.